 As a school we are passionate about keeping our children safe.
-We have a trained and designated Child Protection teacher who has the responsibility for day to day child protection issues in school.
+We have a trained and designated safeguarding team who have the responsibility for day to day child protection issues in school.
 Mrs Cunningham is the designated safeguard lead (DSL) and is supported by the deputy team, Mrs McIntosh and Mrs Faddes.

 What do I do if I have a concern about a child’s welfare?

 We are all responsible for the well-being of the children in our community.
 Our school operates a whistle-blowing policy for all staff and volunteers.
-Children do not differentiate between adults in school; their teacher or a volunteer parent for example may carry the same status as a teacher.
 If you have a concern about a child’s welfare it is important that you speak to one of the designated adults in school.
 They may ask you to write down or dictate your concerns so we have an accurate record.
 Designated staff then take full responsibility for following up with any further actions.
 All concerns are treated with utmost confidentiality.
 The Whistleblowing Policy is available below, and in the policies section of our website.

 What about concerns in the community?

 ‘It takes a whole village to raise a child. ‘– African Proverb